“I don’t have time to make dinner tonight.”

 - I have a Bachelor’s degree in Psychology and a Master’s degree in Education.

-- My husband and I (lovingly known as “the hubster” around here) have been married for six years.
+- My husband and I (lovingly known as “the hubster” around here) have been married for eight years.
 He is my partner-in-crime and my best friend.

 - I have two younger brothers.

 - I’m a sucker for TV dramas.
-My current obsessions include This is Us, Grey’s Anatomy, American Horror Story. and The Sinner.
+My current obsessions include A Million Little Things, This is Us, Grey’s Anatomy, and one-too-many Netflix series.

 - I’m addicted to coffee.
 And chai lattes from Starbucks.
 And peanut butter.
 And pizza.
 And did I mention coffee?